jerryhgladinet/docs/admin/source/chapter04.rst

 **“Enable distribution group detection in file/folder sharing's user interface”**

     With active directory integration, sometimes you want to share files and folders with a distribution group.
-This feature allows detection of distribution group and expand the group so the sharing will be done with the users in the group, instead of using the group as a single user.
+This feature allows detection of distribution group and expands the group so the sharing will be done with the users in the group, instead of using the group as a single user.

 **"Show user list in sharing dialog"**